RafaelGSS/blog/priv/posts/performance-methodologies.md

 ![CPU Layers](/images/performance-analysis/cpu-cache-layers.png)

-**Clock-rate:** The clock is a digital signal that drives all processor logic.
-Each CPU instruction may take one or more cycles of the clock (called CPU cycles) to execute.
-CPUs execute at a particular clock rate; for example, a 5 GHz CPU performs 5 billion clock cycles per second.

-**CPI:** Cycles per instruction is an important high-level metric for describing where a CPU is spending its clock cycles and for understanding the nature of CPU utilization.

-High CPU utilization may not necessarily be a problem, but rather a sign that the system is doing work. *(go to CPU 6.3 to a deep dive)*
+> High CPU utilization may not necessarily be a problem, but rather a sign that the system is doing work.

-As I already knew on Operation System occur the **preemption** that allows a higher-priority thread to preempt the currently running thread and begin its own execution instead.

 ---